willwatson27/ez_calendar/README.md

 The timezone defaults to `UTC` and must a be valid TZ data format.
 It's used to appropriately set each dates `today?` boolean flag.

-The `biweekly_start` must be an erl equal to the first day in any of two week periods you want the calendar to represent.
+The `biweekly_start` must be an erl equal to the first day in any of the two week periods you want the calendar to represent.
 Can start on any day of the week.
 ## Multiple Queries
 You can use a keyword list for the query.
 Each query will use the default field(s) unless provided in the query list or in the options.